 - 1) Transaction entered into with related party are made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances other than loan taken at the year-end are unsecured and interest free and settlement occurs in cash. - 2) Loans taken from the related party carries interest rate 8.75% (March 31, 2019 : 8.75%)
+Outstanding balances other than loan given & taken, at the year-end are unsecured and interest free and settlement occurs in cash. - 2) Loans given by related party carries interest rate of 8.00% (March 31, 2023: 8.00%)